Shivangi Prajapati

 After learning the relationship between apple cider vinegar and vitiligo, let’s learn more about its origin and natural composition.

-Apple Cider Vinegar originates from the fermentation of the apples.
-Its history is long and dated thousands of years ago.
+Apple Cider Vinegar originates from the fermentation of apples.
+Its history is long and dates back thousands of years.
 Its earliest use is traced to ancient Babylonia (around 5000 BCE), where it was made by fermenting dates and other fruits.
 Since then, it has been widely used for preservation, medicine, and culinary purposes.

 Moving forward, Hippocrates, the “Father of Medicine,” prescribed it as a healing tonic around 400 BCE.
-Today, ACV remains a natural remedy for many diseases, including vitiligo, though there is no solid scientific proof of it.
+Today, ACB remains a natural remedy for many diseases, including vitiligo, though there is no solid scientific proof of it.

 Apple Cider Vinegar is made up of the following components:

-• Water: 94% of Apple cider vinegar is water
+• Water: 94% of apple cider vinegar is water

-• Acetic Acid: 5% of Apple cider is Acetic Acid
+• Acetic Acid: 5% of apple cider is acetic acid

-• Carbohydrates: 1% of Apple Cider Vinegar is Carbohydrates
+• Carbohydrates: 1% of apple cider vinegar is carbohydrates

 • Nutrients: ACV contains nutrients such as Vitamin B & C, Potassium, Probiotics, and Polyphenols.